A Beginner’s Guide to Sales Lead Management & How to Win At It

 You want to build a relationship with the lead — understand their issues and expectations.
 You can then present a solution (through your products and services) that seems tailored to the lead.

 Nurturing and engaging with leads does not only have to be done on the phone.
-In-person meetings are one such way to push the professional relationship along, as is email.
+In-person meetings, as is email, are one such way to push the professional relationship along.

-Now that you have a better understanding of the sales lead management process, let’s rewind it all the way back to the beginning of it.
+Now that you have a better understanding of managing sales leads, let’s rewind it all the way back to the beginning of it.

 You need sales leads to begin lead gen. How do you even find these leads?
-You can rely on plenty of methods, so we’ll discuss some important ones here.
+You can rely on many methods, so we’ll discuss some important ones here.

 Host Networking Events

 You don’t only have to pull in leads from the Internet.
-Sometimes, your next great customer is standing right in front of you at that expo or convention.
+Sometimes, your next great customer stands right before you at that expo or convention.

 If you can, try to target events that are related to your industry or niche.
-The people who attend these events do so because they have an interest in your field.
+The people who attend these events do so because they are interested in your field.

-If you’re attending a networking event as a guest, then make sure you print out lots of business cards to pass around.
-You don’t immediately have to start selling, for now, it’s all about striking up a conversation.
+If you’re attending a networking event as a guest, make sure you print out many business cards to pass around.
+You don’t immediately have to start selling.
+For now, it’s all about striking up a conversation.

 Host Webinars